What Is Rubberwood, And Is It Suitable For Furniture?

 The Furniture Pieces May Get Dents Over Time.

 Since rubberwood is moderately hard, its furniture can get dents upon any impact.
 But, these dents can be repaired by adding more finish.
 The dents could also be fixed by using a little steam and heat.
-A hot iron, washcloth, and a towel may be used to do this.
+A hot iron, washcloth, and towel may be used to do this.
 You need to drape the item over the dent and leave it for about one minute.
 Doing this helps the rubberwood to swell, thus removing the dent.

 Not Suitable For People With Latex Allergy

 Furniture pieces made from rubberwood are unsuitable for those allergic to natural latex.
 You can know that you have this allergy when your skin reacts upon using such furniture.
-If you experience severe reactions, be sure to avoid the furniture entirely even if it is sealed.
+If you experience severe reactions, be sure to avoid the table entirely even if it is sealed.

 Conclusion